-- All members of the community will be made aware of the reporting procedure for online safety concerns, including: breaches of filtering, youth produced sexual imagery (sexting), cyberbullying and illegal content. - All members of the community must respect confidentiality and the need to follow the official procedures for reporting concerns. - Learners, parents and staff will be informed of our complaints procedure and staff will be made aware of the whistleblowing procedure. - We require staff, parents, carers and learners to work in partnership to resolve online safety issues. - After any investigations are completed, we will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - The school will follow the NSPCC guidance on when to contact the Police available here: when-to-call-the-police-guidance-for-schools-and-colleges.pdf (npcc.police.uk) - If an incident or concern needs to be passed beyond our community (for example, if other local settings are involved or the public may be at risk), the DSL will speak with Durham Police first to ensure that potential investigations are not compromised.
+- All members of the community will be made aware of the reporting procedure for online safety concerns, including: breaches of filtering, youth produced sexual imagery (sexting), cyberbullying and illegal content. - All members of the community must respect confidentiality and the need to follow the official procedures for reporting concerns. - Learners, parents and staff will be informed of our complaints procedure and staff will be made aware of the whistleblowing procedure. - We require staff, parents, carers and learners to work in partnership to resolve online safety issues. - After any investigations are completed, we will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - If we are unsure how to proceed with an incident or concern, the DSL (or deputy) will seek advice from the Education Safeguarding Team. - Where there is suspicion that illegal activity has taken place, we will contact the Education Safeguarding Team or Durham Police using 101, or 999 if there is immediate danger or risk of harm. - If an incident or concern needs to be passed beyond our community (for example if other local settings are involved or the public may be at risk), the DSL will speak with Durham Police first to ensure that potential investigations are not compromised.

 a.
-Concerns about Learners' Welfare
+Concerns about Learners Welfare

-- The DSL (or deputy) will be informed of any online safety incidents involving safeguarding or child protection concerns. - The DSL (or deputy) will record these issues in line with our child protection policy. - The DSL (or deputy) will ensure that online safety concerns are escalated and reported to relevant agencies in line with the DSCP thresholds and procedures. - We will inform parents and carers of online safety incidents or concerns involving their child, as and when required.
+- The DSL (or deputy) will be informed of any online safety incidents involving safeguarding or child protection concerns. - The DSL (or deputy) will record these issues in line with our child protection policy. - The DSL (or deputy) will ensure that online safety concerns are escalated and reported to relevant agencies in line with the LSCB thresholds and procedures. - We will inform parents and carers of online safety incidents or concerns involving their child, as and when required.